-- a.
-FOR WAIVER OF MARCHING AND/OR CONCERT REQUIREMENT Submit a letter to the President and Executive Director signed by both the director and the principal giving detailed justification for the request.
-Deadline: Postmarked thirty days prior to the event affected. - b.
-TO PERFORM OUT OF ASSIGNED DISTRICT OR STATE REGION Submit a letter to the Executive Director (and District Chairperson for District) signed by both the director and the principal giving detailed justification for the request.
-Deadline: Postmarked fifteen days prior to the event affected.
-(See III.C.1.d. for criteria) - Due to travel concerns and MPA site locations, a school may request to participate in ALL MPAs in an adjoining district for one year.
-Assessments will be paid to the district in which they are participating, with no penalties for double assessments during that year.
-Requests must be submitted in writing signed by director and principal to both District Chairperson and the Executive Director on or before Sept.
-15. - c.
+- c.
 TO PERFORM MUSIC NOT ON THE FBA MUSIC LIST: See procedures outlined on the form found on the FBA Website. - d.
 TO ENTER MPA FOR COMMENTS ONLY Handbook III-A.8. - e.
-TO WAIVE RULES REGARDING DNA PENALTIES Submit a letter to the Executive Director signed by both the director and the principal giving detailed justification for the request.
+TO WAIVE RULES REGARDING DNA PENALTIES Submit a letter to the Executive Director on school letterhead signed by both the director and the principal giving detailed justification for the request.
 Deadline: Postmarked thirty days prior to the event affected. - f.
-TO REQUEST PERMISSION FOR "C" or "CC" SCHOOL TO USE STUDENTS FROM A SEPARATE JR. HIGH OR MIDDLE SCHOOL - Submit a letter to the Executive Director signed by both the director and the principal giving detailed justification for the request.
+TO REQUEST PERMISSION FOR "C" or "CC" SCHOOL TO USE STUDENTS FROM A SEPARATE JR. HIGH OR MIDDLE SCHOOL - Submit a letter to the Executive Director on school letterhead signed by both the director and the principal giving detailed justification for the request.
 Deadline: September 30.
 (See EXCEPTION under III.A.3.) - g.
-ANY OTHER CIRCUMSTANCES NOT COVERED IN THIS SECTION may be dealt with by submitting a letter to the President or Executive Director signed by both the band director and principal giving detailed information and justification for the request.
+ANY OTHER CIRCUMSTANCES NOT COVERED IN THIS SECTION may be dealt with by submitting a letter to the President or Executive Director on school letterhead signed by both the band director and principal giving detailed information and justification for the request.